collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 git fetch, git merge, git pull

-Otherwise, you can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote Merging combines your local changes with changes made by others.
-Typically, you'd merge a remote-tracking branch (i.e., a branch fetched from a remote repository) with your local branch:
+You can always add a new remote and then fetch. https://help.github.com/articles/adding-a-remote Merging combines your local changes with changes made by others.

-Because pull performs a merge on the retrieved changes, you should ensure that your local work is committed before running the pull command.
-If you run into a merge conflict you cannot resolve, or if you decide to quit the merge, you can use git merge --abort to take the branch back to where it was in before you pulled
+A remote-tracking branch is a branch fetched from a remote repository

+Merge a remote-tracking branch with a local branch

-For every branch foo in the remote repository, a corresponding remote-tracking branch refs/remotes/origin/foo is created in your local repository.
+For every branch <branch-name> in the remote repository, a corresponding remote-tracking branch

+refs/remotes/<remote-name>/<branch-name>

+You can abbreviate the remote-tracking branches as <remote-name>/<branch-name>

+origin/<branch-name>
+upstream/<branch-name>

+is created in your local repository.
 You can usually abbreviate such remote-tracking branch names to origin/foo remote-tracking branch (i.e., a branch fetched from a remote repository) non-fast-forward updates were rejected.
-This means that you must retrieve, or "fetch," the upstream changes
+This means that you must retrieve, or "fetch," the changes

 Commits to master will be stored in a local branch, upstream/master.
 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.

-can also fetch it, make a change, and push to the branch too.
-The process is the same as earlier.
 -->

 <!--